 Phelps Hospital is a designated Baby-Friendly Hospital

-Since 2016, Phelps has been recognized as a Baby-Friendly Hospital by the Baby-Friendly Hospital Initiative (BHFI).
-BHFI is a program from the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
+Since 2016, Phelps has been recognized as a Baby-Friendly Hospital by the Baby-Friendly Hospital Initiative (BFHI).
+BFHI is a program from the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).

 What does it mean to be a Baby-Friendly Hospital?